Next Generation Sequencing in Forensic Science A Primer

 - Focuses on human identification using traditional and NGS DNA typing methods targeting short tandem repeats (STRs)

 - Applies the technology and its application to law enforcement investigations and identity and ancestry single nucleotide polymorphisms (SNPs) for investigational leads, mass disaster, and ancestry cases

-- Presents the underlying principles of NGS in clear, easy-to-understand for practitioners and students studying DNA in forensic programs
+- Presents the underlying principles of NGS in a clear, easy-to-understand format for practitioners and students studying DNA in forensic programs